Event details

 Humanities researchers, Social sciences researchers

 Have you started your coding journey, but want to move beyond Jupyter Notebooks?
-Do you enjoy coding, but want to improve your core skills so that you can access and use the massive repositories of open-source software for your research?
-In this summer school, you will learn how to create and integrate software into your research by developing the foundational programming skills needed to be fully comfortable in the digital research domain.
+Do you enjoy coding, but want to improve your core skills so you can confidently access and use the massive repositories of open-source software for your research?

 This summer school is aimed at researchers that have coded before, but want to develop their broader programming skills, such as version control using Git, operating the command-line terminal, and using open-source software repositories locally using Docker containers.
 These intermediate skills enable you to find and use a much broader range of open-source data and software.

-In addition, participants will learn to engage critically with research software throughout the research process, from grant writing to operationalising your research questions into coding problems.
+In addition, participants will learn to critically engage with research software throughout the research process, from grant writing to operationalising your research questions into coding problems.
 At the end of the summer school, participants will not only be able to create their own software solutions to research problems, but will also be able to use preceding work by other scholars to develop improved solutions, and even contribute to the open-source software landscape themselves.

 Bring your own research